axioned/handbook/src/content/docs/Processes/Testing/overview.md

 #### Site/App Speed

-- Is the load speed acceptable from a user’s perspective across all devices?
+- Is the load speed acceptable from a user's perspective across all devices?
 (Benchmarks: Facebook.
 See: (Care of Google) [How Speed Impacts the User Experience.](http://googleresearch.blogspot.in/2009/06/speed-matters.html))
-- What is the Site/App’s speed?
+- What is the Site/App's speed?
   - [Google Page Speed](https://developers.google.com/speed/pagespeed/insights/): Target 80% or above
 - Lighthouse/Web Vitals audit also returns additional checks such as Accessibility, which shall be captured.
 - More on core web vitals-[here](https://docs.google.com/document/d/19ZJQbqp5xIs-AzoOg-eHVPLRcArR6E_3X6GVGbggwK8/edit).